(R. P. of San Luis Obispo, CA. 2001-01-23)

 as a constant reminder of the above fact in the realm of

-One 3D embodiement of that Riemann surface is an unbounded version of the
+One 3D embodiment of that Riemann surface is a

 x = r cos q